enanomapper/nano-lazar-paper/nano-lazar.md

-In order to make the read across procedure reproducible, traceable and objective the authors of this paper have developed a programming framework (`lazar`, [@Maunz2013]) for small compounds with well defined structures.
-`lazar` follows the generic read across process of identifying similar substances and extrapolating from their measured activities, but automates the process with well defined user selectable algorithms (see below).
+In order to make the read across procedure reproducible, traceable and objective the authors of this paper have developed a programming framework (`lazar`, @Maunz2013) for small compounds with well defined structures. `lazar` follows the generic read across process of identifying similar substances and extrapolating from their measured activities, but automates the process with well defined user selectable algorithms (see below).
 This makes predictions less time consuming, reproducible and allows independent validation studies.
 A graphical user interface presents the rationales of predictions and supporting information for a critical inspection and to reject dubious predictions.

-The objective of the current study was to extend `lazar` for the risk assessment of nanomaterials and to integrate it with  databases and ontologies of the eNanoMapper EU FP7 project [@Jeliazkova15], which contains currently all *public* nanoparticle datasets and to validate a subset of the implemented algorithms with a nanoparticle dataset.
+The objective of the current study was to extend `lazar` for the risk assessment of nanomaterials and to integrate it with  databases and ontologies of the eNanoMapper EU FP7 project [@Jeliazkova15], which contains currently all *public* nanoparticle datasets and to validate a subset of the implemented algorithms.
 The `nano-lazar` extension implements new methods for representing and handling nanomaterials without well defined chemical structures.
 This includes e.g. nanoparticle characterisations by structural, size and shape, physico-chemical and biological properties as well as ontology terms.
-It implements nanoparticle specific methods for descriptor calculation, feature selection, similarity calculation and a graphical interface optimized for nanoparticle predictions.
+It provides also nanoparticle specific methods for descriptor calculation, feature selection, similarity calculation and a graphical interface optimized for nanoparticle predictions.

-Similar to `lazar` `nano-lazar` is completely modular in terms of algorithms for descriptors (measured and calculated), feature selection, similarity calculation and local (Q)SAR models of similar substances.
+Similar to `lazar`, `nano-lazar` is completely modular.
+Modellers can choose from a broad range of algorithms for descriptors (measured and calculated), feature selection, similarity calculation and local (Q)SAR models, or easily add new developments.

 The concept of chemical *similarity* is the key idea behind all read across procedures.
 But similarity is not an intrinsic property of substances, it can